About GIM and Music Therapy:

 I enjoy helping supervisees to explore the client/therapist relationship through the use of music and other creative media such as mandalas and dreamwork, and have considerable experience of providing online supervision as well as face to face sessions.
 I completed the first clinical supervision training for music therapists at the University of the West of England, and have supervised therapists working with adults with learning disabilities, running community choirs, in continuing care, acute mental health settings, and with older adults with mental health issues and dementia.

-In 2018 I presented my work at the BAMT conference; you can find out more about it in this recently published article written with a supervisee, documenting some of the processes that can happen in online supervision, in the Approaches International Journal:
+I have presented my work at the BAMT conference and Anglia Ruskin University and you can find out more about it in this article written with a supervisee, documenting some of the processes that can happen in online supervision, in the Approaches International Journal:

 http://approaches.gr/radoje-r20200228